 Reinhard Heydrich had many nicknames: "the Blond Beast," "the Hangman," and "the Butcher of Prague" — but none of them quite captured just how ruthless he was.

 As chief of the Gestapo, Reinhard Heydrich was the man who orchestrated some of the Nazi’s worst atrocities.
-He was the commanding voice behind Kristallnacht, the violent pogrom against the Jews of Germany in 1938 that foretold the Holocaust.
+He was the commanding voice behind Kristallnacht, the German pogrom against Jews in 1938 that foretold the Holocaust.

 Even Adolf Hitler recognized how fearsome Reinhard Heydrich was, and once referred to him as having “a heart of iron.”
 He was the coldest and harshest of the Nazis, the man who was called in when an unwavering fist was needed.